 Aside from Strip Mine, Plateau is the most important land in the deck, as it can cast all of your removal and burn spells.
 Taiga and Savannah are obviously important as well, especially for ensuring you have a Forest in play when Kird Ape arrives.
 The mix of these you play is up to you, but I prefer to lean more heavily towards White than any other color, because the only spells in the 75 that require a double mana cost of any color are all White (Preacher and Dust to Dust, and maybe Karma, should you choose to run that in the sideboard).

 I like a couple of basic lands in this deck, simply as an out to Blood Moon.
 When playing against a Blood Moon deck, it is often correct to sandbag these in hand until you need them, so that they do not get Strip Mined before your opponent drops Blood Moon.

 Even though Library of Alexandria is a great card, it does not have a home in this deck, as your role is going to be the aggressor, and you’ll constantly seek to play threats on turns one and two, even in sideboarded games.
 Bazaar of Baghdad essentially fills the Library role in this deck, as detailed above.

 Mishra’s Factory is another logical inclusion, but you must balance how many colorless mana sources you’ll wish to play.
+Playing 4 Factories here is likely a mistake, because when combined with Strip Mine, that’s 8 colorless lands in a deck that needs to reliably be hitting specific colored mana on turns 1 and 2 to cast its threats on curve.
 I like 1-2 Factories in here as additional uncounterable threats.
 If you are in an area that only allows a single Strip Mine, this deck is going to be significantly hamstrung, but you can play some additional Factories in those newfound card slots.

 Designing the Sideboard